phosseini/RhoFold/README.md

 *   `log.txt` – A txt file containing the running log.

-## Online Server <a name="Online_Server"></a>
-No need to create the environment locally, you can also access RhoFold easily through its online server: https://proj.cse.cuhk.edu.hk/aihlab/rhofold/

 [//]: # (AlphaFold's, OpenFold's and, by extension, xTrimoMultimer source code is licensed under the permissive Apache Licence, Version 2.0.)